 \section{TRANSFORMER NTK ANALYSIS}

-In this section, for the Transformer architecture introduced in Section~\ref{sec:arch}, we analyze its gradients in Section~\ref{sec:gradient-analysis}, introduce the initialization in Section~\ref{sec:init}, derive the Transformer NTK in Section~\ref{sec:ntk-subsec}, and introduce the concept of transportation mappings in Section~\ref{sec:transportation-maps}.
-These tools define the function class against which our main results are established in Section~\ref{sec:main-results}.
-Proofs of the stated results are provided in the appendices as part of the supplementary material.
+In this section, we analyze the gradients of the Transformer architecture from Section~\ref{sec:arch}, specify the initialization, derive the associated NTK, and introduce transportation mappings.
+These components define the function class used to establish our main results in Section~\ref{sec:main-results}.